igor11191708/d3-network-service/README.md

         read
             .then(create)

-        // or chain it using predicate to analyse previous result
+        // or chain it using predicate to analyze previous result

         read.then(ifTrue : {$0.count > 1}, create)
 ```